Known for its photogenic beaches and cliffside viewpoints, there are so many things to do on Nusa Penida beyond the crowds.

-It’s THE beach for any Nusa Penida itinerary, particularly if you love watching sunsets.
+Crystal Bay is THE beach to visit on any Nusa Penida itinerary, particularly if you love watching sunsets.

-- chasing waterfalls, such as Peguyangan waterfall or Seganing Falls (but be careful if you chose to go without a guide as I’ve heard the heights can be dangerous!)
-Search them on Instagram or google, they’re stunning.
+- chasing waterfalls, such as Peguyangan waterfall or Seganing Falls (but be careful if you choose to go without a guide as I’ve heard the heights can be dangerous!)
+Search them on Instagram or google; they’re stunning.

-- just chill and relax on one of the gorgeous beaches after all your rushing around!
-I wish I’d taken time to do allow time for this on my Nusa Penida itinerary
+- Just chill and relax on one of the best Nusa Penida beaches after all your rushing around!
+I wish I’d taken the time to allow time for this on my Nusa Penida itinerary

 Swimming with manta rays

-After hearing mixed reviews where people felt the area was crowded with people ‘chasing’ after mantas, I decided to not splash out on a dive in case it was uncomfortable and stuck to snorkelling.
-Although it was amazing to swim with manta rays and see them in the water, I have mixed feelings about the experience.
+After hearing mixed reviews where people felt the area was crowded with people ‘chasing’ after mantas, I decided not to splash out on a dive in case it was uncomfortable and stuck to snorkelling.
+Although swimming with manta rays and seeing them in the water was amazing, I have mixed feelings about the experience.

 Never touch marine life!
 Try to stay 3m away from mantas at all times!
 And if you think you’ll be tempted, stay the hell out of the water.
 It is actually contributing to their worldwide decline if you touch them.
 Don’t.
 (Seriously.)